 If you do own gold and want to turn it into cash, how can you do that?
 How easy is that?
 Or what if there's no cash available?
 How are you going to trade a bar of bullion for a deer carcass and some hunting rifle ammunition?
 Is that a fair trade?
 (Is that a wild example?
 Yes, but the way some people talk, they seem to think that in an apocalyptic setting where there are no stocks, bonds, investments, markets, dollars, or governments, bartering bars and coins and nuggets will be more useful than bartering water purification tablets for example.)

 If you buy gold coins (Where do you buy gold and silver coins?
 Often at a coin shop, but then you're paying for the collectible value of the coin as well and that fluctuates based on perceived scarcity of the coin and the quality of the minting.), you're not necessarily better off.
 In that post-apocalyptic world, owning a chicken which can lay eggs every day and make more chickens is more valuable than owning a shiny handful of metal that can't make anything else.

-If you're interested in coin investment, start with A Guide Book of United States Coins 2017.
+If you're interested in coin investment, start with A Guide Book of United States Coins 2018.
 This is the well-loved guide to coin collecting.
 You'll find that the best silver coins to invest in are American Eagles or Morgan Silver Dollars, for example.
 Remember that you're looking for rarity and quality beyond the spot price for the underlying precious metal.

 If you decide to invest in precious metals, does it matter whether it's gold coins, silver certificates, or platinum bullion?
 Not really; the flaws of one are the flaws of the other.
 If you've already figured out why not to invest in silver, the same arguments suggest why not to invest in gold, platinum, diamonds, or whatever!
 Investing in gold is unpredictable.
 Investing in silver is risky.
 The same goes for precious art or other commodities which don't themselves inherently make money.